cytoscape/cytoscape.js-cxtmenu/README.md

 // the default values of each option are outlined below: var defaults = {
   menuRadius: 100, // the radius of the circular menu in pixels
   selector: 'node', // elements matching this Cytoscape.js selector will trigger cxtmenus
-	commands: [ // an array of commands to list in the menu /*
+  commands: [ // an array of commands to list in the menu or a function that returns the array
+    /*
     { // example command
-			content: 'a command name', // html/text content to be displayed in the menu
+      content: 'a command name' // html/text content to be displayed in the menu
-			select: function(){ // a function to execute when the command is selected console.log( this.id() ) // `this` holds the reference to the active element }
+      select: function(ele){ // a function to execute when the command is selected console.log( ele.id() ) // `ele` holds the reference to the active element }
     }
     */
-	],
-	dynamicCommands: function(elem) { // when present 'commands' is ignored
-		var data = elem.data();
-		// return an array of commands to list in the menu for active element return data.menuItems; // assumes an array of commands as above },
+  ], // function( ele ){ return [ /*...*/ ] }, // example function for commands
   fillColor: 'rgba(0, 0, 0, 0.75)', // the background colour of the menu
   activeFillColor: 'rgba(92, 194, 237, 0.75)', // the colour used to indicate the selected command
   activePadding: 20, // additional size in pixels for the active command
   indicatorSize: 24, // the size in pixels of the pointer to the active command
   separatorWidth: 3, // the empty spacing in pixels between successive commands
   spotlightPadding: 4, // extra spacing in pixels between the element and the spotlight
   minSpotlightRadius: 24, // the minimum radius in pixels of the spotlight
   maxSpotlightRadius: 38, // the maximum radius in pixels of the spotlight
   itemColor: 'white', // the colour of text in the command's content
   itemTextShadowColor: 'black', // the text shadow colour of the command's content
   zIndex: 9999 // the z-index of the ui div
 };

 var cxtmenuApi = cy.cxtmenu( defaults );